Codes of Ethics

-The code of Ethics provides a moral framework for analyzing and making decisions when ethical dilemmas arise.
+The code of Ethics provides a moral framework within this Art for analyzing and making decisions, when ethical dilemmas arise.
 Every ethical dilemma can not be anticipated or regulated and more than one alternative decision maybe considered ethical.
-Therefore, practitioners need to enhance their professional judgement through the following guidelines consult their supervisors for implementing ethical decision making, consult other senior, trusted colleagues or other reliable sources.
+Therefore, practitioners need to enhance their professional judgement through the following guidelines as wel consult their supervisors for implementing ethical decision making and / or consult other senior, trusted colleagues or other reliable sources.

-It provides a reference point for to work through challenges that may arise with individuals, families or communities.
+The defined Code of ethics provides a reference point to work through challenges that may arise with individuals, families or communities.
 Practitioners must enhance their professional judgment through the knowledge of these guidelines and the use of ethical decision making processes.

-It prevents this organization from doing activities that may harm the interests of other organizations, individual societies, consumers, the environment or the larger community of Practitioners.
+It prevents this organization and it's individual elected Board of Directors from doing activities that may harm the interests of other organizations, individual societies, consumers, the environment or the larger community of Practitioners as a whole.

 The Code of Ethics does not replace legal advice.
-Practice guidelines support practitioners in providing professional, ethical and competent practice, however, they are not binding beyond the law.
+Such guidelines are designed to support practitioners in providing professional, ethical and competent practical guidelines, however, they are not binding beyond the law.

 Canadian Hypnosis Association Ethical Principles